groupkilo/heroes_in_conference/README.md

 ### Manual Configuration

 Manual configuration of the server is error-prone, so the automatic approach is strongly recommended.
-However, a description is given here for copmleteness.
+However, a description is given here for completeness.

 In order for the server to work correctly, you will need create three files in your `backend` directory.
 These are: `facebook.properties`, `database.properties`, and `admin.properties`.
 All commands shown in the following section assume you are already inside the `backend` directory.
 Also see [manually configuring the admin panel](#administration-panel).